shhnjk/shhnjk.github.io/investigations/js-self-profiling/README.md

 }
 ```

-In short, the API allows developer to set _sampleInterval_, which will be used as a profiling sample interval, and then any function executed from `performance.profile` to `profiler.stop` will be logged in the trace, as long as the function is executed longer than the _sampleInterval_ speficied.
+In short, the API allows developer to set _sampleInterval_, which will be used as a profiling sample interval, and then any function executed from `performance.profile` to `profiler.stop` will be logged in the trace, as long as the function was executing at the time of sampling (which is controlled by _sampleInterval_).

 ## Limitation of _sampleInterval_